A Model for Attribute Based Role-Role Assignment (ARRA): ARRA Model

 \section{ARRA Model}

 In this section, we present our approach for attribute-based role-role assignment (ARRA).
 Inspired by prior RRA models we have included attributes for admin users, admin roles and regular roles.
-Based on these attributes role assignment and revocation decisions on are made.
+Based on which, decisions on assigning a role to a role is made.

 Table~\ref{tab:arra} presents formal ARRA model.
 The entities involved in ARRA comprise of admin users (\AU), regular roles (\R) and their hierarchy (\RH), admin roles (\AR) and their hierarchy (\ARH), admin user to admin role relation (\AUA) and admin operations (\OP).